smart-data-models/dataModel.OpenChannelManagement/README.md

 - [OpenChannel](https://github.com/smart-data-models/dataModel.OpenChannelManagement/blob/master/OpenChannel/README.md).
 This entity contains a harmonised description of a generic Channel made for Raw-Water (Open Channels) System Management domain.

+- [OpenChannelFlowRegulation](https://github.com/smart-data-models/dataModel.OpenChannelManagement/blob/master/OpenChannelFlowRegulation/README.md).
+This entity contains a harmonised description of a generic simulation of a series of independent regulation structures to establish specific flow conditions in the conveyance system.
+It is made for Raw-Water (Open Channels) System Management domain.

+- [RegulationStructureSimulation](https://github.com/smart-data-models/dataModel.OpenChannelManagement/blob/master/RegulationStructureSimulation/README.md).
+This entity contains a harmonised description of a data model for regulation structure simulation, for Raw-Water (Open Channels) System Management domain.

+- [Spillway](https://github.com/smart-data-models/dataModel.OpenChannelManagement/blob/master/Spillway/README.md).
+This entity contains a harmonised description for a generic Spillway made for Raw-Water (Open Channels) System Management domain.
+Spillway represents a junction-type object, controlling the release of water from a dam or regulation structure downstream.

 ### Contributors
-[Link](https://github.com/smart-data-models/dataModel.OpenChannelManagement/blob/master/CONTRIBUTORS.yaml) to the 1 current contributors of the data models of this Subject.
+[Link](https://github.com/smart-data-models/dataModel.OpenChannelManagement/blob/master/CONTRIBUTORS.yaml) to the 2 current contributors of the data models of this Subject.

 ### Contribution